cncf-tags/green-reviews-tooling/CONTRIBUTING.md

 Checkout our [docs](./docs/README.md) if you are interested in contributing and/or using the pipeline.

+Want to dive directly into it?
+[Here](docs/develop/README.md) you can learn how to run the project locally using Dagger.

 ## Finding Work

 Here are some suggestions for how to find work to contribute to the project.